heiswayi/heiswayi.nrird.com/_posts/2018/2018-06-02-creating-simpler-msi-setup.md

 </Feature>
 ```

-### Generate component for each file to be installed automatically
+### Generating component for each file to be installed automatically

 Instead of manually creating one-by-one the component for each of our program files, we can use `heat.exe` tool along with `candle.exe` tool from WiX toolset to automatically harvest our program files and creates each component automatically.